By Lori, Writer and Editor (and wearer of many other hats) for Upward Spiral and the Atlantic Institute of Aromatherapy.

 That was until a good friend of mine suggested Passion Flower.

 Passion Flower is a gorgeous, unique plant that’s native to Florida.
-This friend had taken many classes on herbal medicine and is very knowledgeable about plants in general.
+This friend has taken many classes on herbal medicine and is very knowledgeable about plants in general.
 She said that Passion Flower is a nervine and that it is especially helpful for treating cycles of thought.
-What’s amazing is, if you look at the dried herb, it contains a bunch of little curly-cues.
+What’s amazing is, if you look at the dried herb, it contains a bunch of little curly-cues—visually representing what it can help with.

 So, I got myself a couple ounces of dried Passion Flower and mixed it with dried Chamomile, which is a known sedative.
 Chamomile has a sweet flavor, and this balances out the bitterness of Passion Flower very well.